 the big nationals.

 On 27th December, 2008 Woolworths ceased trading and the shop was later halved into two units.
 Woolworths had occupied 23 Town Square since its completion in 1960 thus leaving

 W H Smith as the sole surviving occupant of the original first phase Town Square.

-note: (1) The list includes entries for shops that have closed or relocated since August 2008 that had traded at some point during the first 50 years.
+includes entries for shops that have closed or relocated since August 2008 that had traded at some point during the first 50 years.
 Some dates are approximate and will not be consecutive given that a vacated unit may have remained